-As a young 16 year old I remember working in the cold, damp warehouse of a recycled clothing store.
+As a 16 year old I remember working in the cold, damp warehouse of a recycled clothing store.
 Frequently I would find myself muttering frustratedly under my breath that I was certain the store’s customers would never give me any credit for my work and that the more glamorous store assistants would be the recipients of their gratitude.
 I think that if our beloved yeast could speak they would vent similar frustrations.
-So often we wax lyrical about the beauty of soil, terroir, vineyard management and climate but less often do we give yeast their fare share of our appreciation.
+So often we wax poetic about the beauty of soil, terroir, vineyard management and climate but less often do we give yeast their fare share of our appreciation.

 Before this post gets too technical it’s probably best to get back to basics: what exactly is a yeast?